During the summer of 2018, Giovanni

 A Guest Artist for Boska Komedia - Divine Comedy Festival 2017 in Kraków, Poland and a Cabaret performer at Galerie St St in Neukölln, Berlin.
 Giovanni has also facilitated performance workshops at London Dramatic Academy and directed What the Butler Saw at Upstage Bern in Switzerland.
 Allos, The Story of Carlos Bulosan was presented in

 A Guest Artist for Boska Komedia - Divine Comedy Festival 2017 in Kraków, Poland and a Cabaret performer at Galerie St St in Neukölln, Berlin.
 Giovanni has also facilitated performance workshops at London Dramatic Academy and directed What the Butler Saw at Upstage Bern in Switzerland.
 Allos, The Story of Carlos Bulosan was presented in Styria, Austria as well as Kamapala International Theatre Festival in Uganda.
-Additional credits include musicals: Cabaret, Urinetown, Spring Awakening and plays: Scrimmage (East West Players), The Hotel Play (Playwright's Arena/Centre Theatre Group), Government Inspector, Convergence Zone, In the Next Room,
+Additional credits include musicals: Cabaret, Urinetown, Spring Awakening and plays: Lena Passes (Pasadena Playhouse) Scrimmage (East West Players), The Hotel Play (Playwright's Arena/Centre Theatre Group), Government Inspector, Convergence Zone, In the Next Room,

 The House of the Spirits, Medieval Mystery Plays The Last Firefly (Artist at Play/CTG).

-Presented by Anne Harley and Giovanni Ortega
+directed by Giovanni Ortega

 Featured in Our Digital Stories: Vol. 1.
 Community partner for Vol. 1 was Silicon Valley De-Bug